 This might not be what you think of as far as gifts go, but I love my Big Wooly for dusting under dressers and beds, and other places that dust collects on hardwood floors.
 Also good for reaching cobwebs.

 Leathermen are very popular in our house, and we have a couple of new ones this year.
 Beatrix received this cute little one for her 10th birthday, and Jonny bought the Wingman for his own birthday.
 It’s a bit smaller than his other one, and he is very attached to it.
 It is small enough that he can carry it in his pocket and he claims that he uses it almost every day for something.
 Beatrix just turned 11 and this year she received her own Wingman and a leather pouch.
 (It comes with a nylon pouch, but she prefers leather.)
 I can’t say that Leathermen interest me very much, but my family is into these things.

 Silas and Job both have a set of carving tools similar to this one and they get a lot of use.

 I wear this apron all the time when Lark doesn’t have it.
 It has pockets!
 Gray was the only color available when I bought it, but I see that now it comes in quite a few color options!

-Larkspur (age 13) is an avid letter writer and bought this sealing wax set earlier this year.
+Larkspur is an avid letter writer and uses a sealing wax set similar to this one.